Dealing With Debt Collectors

-Under the Department’s debt collection regulations, New Yorkers have expanded rights to request additional information on most “charged-off” debts, which are defaulted debts that a creditor removed from its books, and then, typically, sold to another entity to collect.
+Under New York debt collection regulations, New Yorkers have the right to request additional information on most “charged-off” debts, which are defaulted debts that a creditor removed from its books, and then, typically, sold to another entity to collect.
 For example, this could be a defaulted credit card debt that was sold by your credit card company to another company to collect.

 You can make this information request, called “Substantiation of a Debt,” on the phone with a debt collector, although the collector may then require you to send a written request.
 Sending a written request for Substantiation of a Debt is the best way to request this information, because it provides a record of the request.

-Below is a sample letter you can use to request Substantiation of a Debt.
+Sample letter to request Substantiation of a Debt

 If you are not sure whether the debt you’ve been contacted about is the kind of “charged-off” debt for which you are entitled to Substantiation, you may still make a request for Substantiation of the Debt.
 Even if the collector advises that the alleged debt is not “charged-off”, you can still ask a debt collector for additional information.
 Legitimate debt collectors often provide, at your request, some proof that the collector has a right to collect the debt and is not a fraudster.